t3l3machus/ssh-log-alert/README.md

 1. You need to have a domain (you can purchase one from multiple services such as https://www.namecheap.com/).
 2. Create a [mailgun](https://www.mailgun.com) account and upgrade it (you need to add payment data but the service is free of charge).
 2. After you upgrade, you'll need to update your DNS records according to the instructions provided by mailgun.

-You could ofcourse edit the script and replace Mailgun with another SMTP service.